Seniors never should go hungry because administrators lose track of how much money they’re spending.

-Hill Thomas said changes should give leaders confidence that the error won't be repeated.
-Rather than reckoning a yearly contract, the county will reimburse the Howard Training Center monthly, according to terms unanimously approved Tuesday by supervisors.
+Hill Thomas said changes should give leaders confidence that the error won’t be repeated.
+Instead of reckoning a yearly contract, the county will reimburse the Howard Training Center monthly, according to terms unanimously approved Tuesday by supervisors.

 O’Brien was miffed at having no choice but to give the center another nine months of work while the county seeks bids for a new four-year contract starting July 1.

 “This kind of forces us into a box,” he said.
 “If we don’t approve this today, (meals) stop on Monday.
 We’re forced to extend this contract.”